rbergenl/_Alpha/issues/initial/setup-vcs.md

     - Run `git remote add origin git@<username>.gitlab.com:<groupname>/<reponame>.git`
     - Run `git push --set-upstream origin master`.
     - Run `git checkout -b develop && git push --set-upstream origin develop`.
-- Go to the repository in Gitlab and Settings > Repository > Default Branch set to *Develop*.
+- Go to the repository in Gitlab and Settings > Repository:
+    - > Default Branch set to *Develop*.
+    - > Protected Branches make *Develop* protected with allowing merge and push.
+    - > Protected Branches make *Master* no one allowed to push.
 - When merging from a feature branch to develop use in the commit message `Closes #1`.
 When it fixes an issue from Sentry also use `Fixes ADMIN-1`.